Go to the project page on GitHub and download the latest release. There are multiple options available.

 See the Docker installation guide on how to install the current version of Docker for your operating system or Linux distribution of choice.
 To get an up-to-date version of docker-compose, follow the docker-compose installation guide if your package repository doesn’t include it.

 docker-compose.ymlto your preferences.
-You should change the path to the consumption directory in this file.
+You may want to change the path to the consumption directory in this file.
 Find the line that specifies where to mount the consumption directory:

 Replace the part BEFORE the colon with a local directory of your choice: